Heisenberg-limited quantum phase estimation of multiple eigenvalues with few control qubits: Multiple eigenvalues: multi-order estimation and the phase matching problem

 However, the combination of phase information at different orders in the case of multiple phases may not be feasible when we use $V=U^{2^d}$ for increasing $d$ as in Algorithm \ref{alg:single_phase_Heisenberg_limit}.
 The reason is that if we have multiple phases, the previous order estimates provide sets of `ballpark' intervals and it may not clear or unambiguous which interval to choose in order to convert a new estimate $\tilde{\theta}^{(d)}_j$ to an updated $\tilde{\phi}^{(d)}_j$ (as in step \ref{step:update-QPE} of Algorithm \ref{alg:single_phase_Heisenberg_limit}).
 We would like the choice of the next order to be such that this `matching with a previous estimate' can be done unambiguously.

-For this, we will estimate the multiple eigenphases of $V=U^{k_d}$ for $k_d=\prod_{d'=1}^d\kappa_d$ with $\kappa_d\geq 2$ a, possibly non-integer, multiplier.
-We can make use of non-integer $\kappa_d$ efficiently by virtue of Lem.~\ref{lem:fractional_unitary}.
+For this, we will estimate the multiple eigenphases of $V=U^{k_d}$ for $k_d=\prod_{d'=1}^d\kappa_{d'}$ with $\kappa_d\geq 2$ a, possibly non-integer, multiplier.
 For this algorithm to have a means of associating each $d$th order estimate $\tilde{\theta}^{(d)}_j$ with a single previous-order estimates $\tilde{\phi}^{(d-1)}_j$, we use an adaptive strategy for choosing the next multiplier $\kappa_d$ in Alg.~\ref{alg:adaptive}.
 That is, the algorithm will determine a $\kappa_d$ based on the estimates $\tilde{\phi}_j^{(d-1)}$ from the previous round.
 Although this scheme requires some classical processing of the experimental data before the experiment is finished, it is not an adaptive scheme in the same sense as iterative QPE~\cite{Kitaev95Quantum}, as we do not require feedback within the coherent lifetime of a single experiment.

 The generalization from using $U^{2^d}$ to $U^{k_d}$ for $k_d\in\RR^+$ presents one small additional complication.
 In order to prove bounds on the estimation at each order we will require invoking Lemma~\ref{lem:normscaling}.
 However, this requires that our phases $\phi_j$ satisfy Eq.~\eqref{eq:normscaling_condition} (unless $k_d\in\mathbb{Z}^+$~).
 If a phase $\phi_j$ does not satisfy Eq.~\eqref{eq:normscaling_condition}, one can construct a situation where two corresponding estimates $\tilde{\phi}_j^{(d)}$ are found on either side of the branch cut at $2\pi$, and where we cannot guarantee that our algorithm would choose the `correct' one (without knowledge of the hidden $\phi_j$).
 To solve this issue, we note that one may shift the phases of $U$ by a constant $\chi$ by performing phase estimation on $Ue^{-i\chi}$ instead of $U$.
 This need not even be done on the quantum device, as one simply multiplies estimates of $g(k)$ by $e^{-ik\chi}$.
 As we assume the existence of only $n_{\phi}$ phases, we can always find some $Ue^{i\chi}$ with phases in some window $[\phi_{\min}, \phi_{\max})$ with $\phi_{\min}\geq \frac{\pi}{k}$, $\phi_{\max}\leq \frac{\pi(2\lfloor k\rfloor -1)}{k}$ when $k \geq 3n_{\phi}$.
 This will allow us to invoke Lem.~\ref{lem:normscaling} to match estimates of eigenphases of $Ue^{i\chi}$ and estimates of eigenphases of $(Ue^{i\chi})^k$ as we require.
 We also note that the above issue can be circumvented when $U=e^{iHt}$ by a suitable choice of $t$.